functionless/functionless/README.md

 );
 ```

-Rules can be further refined by chaining multiple `when` predicates together.
+Rules can be further refined by calling `when` on a Functionless `EventBusRule`.

 ```ts
 // Cat people who are between 18 and 30 and do not also like dogs.